Fabiz/MeeusJs/README.md

 // print azi and alt
 console.log(tp.hz.toString());

-// gets the rise, transit and set time of the sun of today var times = A.Solar.times(jdo, coord);
+// gets the rise, transit and set time of the sun for today var times = A.Solar.times(jdo, coord);

 // print rise, transit and set in universal time